 Ordinary CBD oil is so 2019.
 Discover the life-changing benefits of CBG oil.

 CBG can be found in full spectrum hemp extract, but only in small amounts.
-The products in this guide include CBG in much higher concentrations.
+In this guide, you’ll find products with CBG in much higher concentrations.

 Read on to discover the best CBG oil products available now.